Craftivism: In transition

 In the spring of 2009, an online debate began over the definition of craftivism.
 The debate spread after the self-titled Craftivism team on Etsy had an inner-group argument about the political affiliation of its members, causing some members to leave the group.

 The original description of the group states, "The Etsy Craftivism Team is a team of progressive Etsyans who believe that craft and art can change the world.
 Some of us use our work to carry messages of protest and political activism.
 Others believe that the act of making craft can be an act of resistance.
 Still others see that by buying and selling directly from the maker we are challenging the all pervasive corporate culture that promotes profit over people."

 Conservative members accused the group of assuming a liberal agenda, and argued that politics should not be involved.
 Some members of the group felt that the mere act of crafting itself was political, while others felt that the act must also be attached to a political message.
 Rayna Fahey from Radical Cross Stitch replied to a thread stating "Personally if a John McCain supporter joined this group and told me that my latest piece in support of indigenous sovereignty was a well-made piece that serves the purpose for which it was designed well, I'd think that was awesome and I'd have hope for the future of this world."
 In contrast, craftivist Betsy Greer believes that "the personal is political," and that you cannot separate the two.
 Sarah Corbett from Craftivist Collective adds that craftivism is "to think critically and discuss compassionately how we can all be part of positive social change."

-Contemporary American Politics
+Contemporary American politics

 Since the 2016 election, the massive increase in public activism has given rise to more methods of art activism and craftivism as well.
 The Pink Pussyhat Project was popularized with the Women's March from 2017 and 2018.
-There was also a movement called the Welcome Blanket project, which aims to show solidarity to immigrants and refugees by "reimagining the distance of the border between Mexico and the US as individual welcome blankets for new refugees and other immigrants coming to the United States".
+There was also a movement called the Welcome Blanket project, which aims to show solidarity to immigrants and refugees with blankets.
 Additionally, there has been The Kudzu Project, a guerilla knitting art installation started in Charlottesville, VA where flash installations of knitted kudzu vines were draped on Confederate monuments to "call attention to the role of these statues in perpetuating false narratives about the Civil War and white supremacy."